 Ms. Cleary provides legal and policy advice and advocacy to a variety of health care industry participants.
 She has advised on numerous provisions of the Affordable Care Act, and is currently assisting clients with regard to implementation and potential legislative adjustments, with a focus on payment and delivery system reform issues.

-As a member of the firm’s privacy and data protection practice, Ms. Cleary regularly advises clients on issues arising under state and federal privacy, security and data breach notification laws and regulations, including the Health Insurance Portability and Accountability Act (HIPAA) of 1996, the Health Information Technology for Economic and Clinical Health (HITECH) Act and the Federal Trade Commission’s Red Flags Rule.
+As a member of the firm’s cybersecurity, privacy and data protection practice, Ms. Cleary regularly advises clients on issues arising under state and federal privacy, security and data breach notification laws and regulations, including the Health Insurance Portability and Accountability Act (HIPAA) of 1996, the Health Information Technology for Economic and Clinical Health (HITECH) Act and the Federal Trade Commission’s Red Flags Rule.

 Prior to joining Akin Gump, Ms. Cleary clerked for the Honorable Claude M. Hilton in the U.S. District Court for the Eastern District of Virginia.
 She served as editor-in-chief of the Catholic University Law Review.